-The Company has an employment agreement with Johan van Walsem, Vice President of Strategy and Commercial Development.
+The Company has an employment agreement with Johan van Walsem, Vice President of Strategy and Commercial Development, expiring on August 17, 2011.
+The agreement will automatically renew from year to year unless either party gives written notice of non-renewal.
+Under his employment agreement Mr. van Walsem receives an initial base salary of \$240,000 per year.
+The agreement provides that Mr. van Walsem is eligible to receive a performance bonus of up to 150% of his base salary, depending on the Compensation Committee's assessment of achievement of individual and Company goals, with a target of 70% of base salary if performance goals are met.
 Pursuant to the terms of the agreement with Mr. van Walsem, if the Company terminates Mr. van Walsem's employment without "cause" or if he terminates his employment for "good reason" (each, as defined in the agreement), in addition to any accrued obligations, and contingent on the executive's provision of a timely and complete release of claims against the Company, for the period of twelve months following the termination he will be entitled to continuation of his base salary and payment of COBRA premiums.
 If the Company terminates Mr. van Walsem's employment without cause or if the executive terminates his employment for "good reason" within the 12-month period immediately following, or the 6-month period immediately prior to, a "change of control" (as defined in the agreement), in addition to any accrued obligations and subject to certain conditions: (i) for a period of twelve months following the termination, the Company will continue Mr. van Walsem's base salary and payment of COBRA premiums, and (ii) all of Mr. van Walsem's stock options will be accelerated, subject to certain conditions.
-To the extent Mr. van Walsem would be subject to tax under Section 4999 of the Internal Revenue Code as a result of company payments and benefits, the payments and benefits will be reduced if the reduction would maximize his total after-tax payments.
+To the extent Mr. van Walsem would be subject to tax under Section 4999 of the Internal Revenue Code as a result of company payments and benefits will be reduced if the reduction would maximize his total after-tax payments.